Change Management for a New Interdisciplinary Health Building

 As the building neared final completion, a welcome event for all faculty and staff encouraged them to come celebrate their new home for teaching, learning, and healing.
 Experts were on hand to answer questions and showcase the building’s learning environments, clinics, and workspace.

 After move-in, a post-occupancy feedback session was held in the middle of the first fall semester to gather feedback about how the new space was working for faculty, staff, and students.
-A post-occupancy survey will be deployed at the beginning of the spring semester in 2024 to help quantify the performance of the building and the change management team.
+A post-occupancy survey was deployed at the beginning of the spring semester in 2024 to help quantify the performance of the building and the change management team.

 Project Team